 - Confectionery etc.

 Other Frequently Asked Questions

 Let’s discuss some other questions related to feeding pistachios to cats that cat owners ask about.

-What Should I Do If My Cat Eats a Pistachio?
+What Should I Do If My Cat Ate a Pistachio?
+Can Kittens Eat Pistachios?

 Eating one probably won’t cause any harm.
 Still, observe for any side effects, and call your vet immediately if you notice any adverse symptoms or changed behavior.